Jan-Nox/Jan-Nox/README.md

 Since then, I've come across multiple different jobs, which all brought me many experiences and a lot of knowledge.

-Since 2018 I'm working as a senior full-stack web developer for a German company.
+Since 2018 I've worked as a senior full-stack web developer for a German company.
 Despite all the _linty_ code of that 13-year-old "piece" of >700k lines of legacy software, I'm rather happy here.

-### Language Is a Tool
+### A Language Is a Tool
 I've already worked with some different languages.
 Of course, PHP is my main discipline.
 But also, I fluently speak JavaScript, Python, bash, and batch.

 ### Private Interests